mzeidenberg/spring_site_0002_005/content/home/syllabus.md

 Please turn your camera on if possible when you connect.

-If you are unable to come at these times and would like to talk to me, please email me for an appointment.
+If you are unable to log on at these times and would like to talk to me, please email me for an appointment.

 ## Prerequisites
 Three years of high school mathematics or equivalent.
-No prior computer experience assumed.
-Students with any programming experience should consult with the computer science department (at 212-998-3010 or undergrad@cs.nyu.edu) before registering (another course might be more appropriate).
 Students who have taken or are taking CSCI-UA 101 will not receive credit for this course.
 Note: This course does not count towards the major in computer science, although it is a prerequisite for students with no previous programming experience for CSCI-UA 101, Introduction to Computer Science (one can major in CS after taking 101).
 It is offered every semester in multiple sessions.

 ## Placing out of this course into 0003 or 0101